edward-prosser/corda-docs/content/en/docs/cdl/cdl-overview.md

 {{< figure zoom="./resources/cdl-agreement-smart-contract-full.png" width="800" title="Click to zoom image in new tab/window" >}}

+This diagram shows the three statuses an Agreement can have, together with the possible transitions from one status to another, and the constraints governing both statuses and transitions.
+The black filled circle on the left represents the initial, uncreated, state of an Agreement, which is brought into existence by being proposed, while the circle on the right represents the terminal, completed state in which the agreement has been fulfilled.

 The base assumption behind the view is that Corda States can be in a number of 'statuses' which might represent, for example, different stages on a multiparty workflow.
 We define rules for how the Smart contract can move between statuses and the constraints which must be satisfied with each transition.

 This view is conceptually modelled on a Finite State Machine.
 The classic example of which is a washing machine that has two states: 'Full of water' and 'Empty'.
 The washing machine's Finite State Machine should have the constraint that the user can only execute the 'Open door' Command when the washing machine is in the 'Empty' State.
 If it doesn't, someone is going to end up with a very wet floor.